 That's a bit unfair, elsewhere is eye-catchingly engaging including the Art Deco facade of the, very nearly missed, multistorey.

-Center stage, however, goes to the Subscription Rooms[1] building, still staging all forms of entertainment since the 1830s, Beatles included.
+Center stage, however, goes to the Subscription Rooms building, 'Sub Rooms' if you want to blend in like a local, still staging all forms of entertainment since the 1830s, Beatles included.

 More power to the people prevailed in 2019 when the charitable Stroud Subscription Rooms Trust took it off the council's hands although, this time, the council hadn't threatened to demolish it.